giuseppemorelli/giuseppemorelli/README.md

 </p>

 <p align="center">
-I'm a frelance eCommerce Backend Developer!
+I'm a freelance eCommerce Backend Developer!
-Also I'd like to have fun with "DevOps stuff" :)
+Also, I'd like to have fun with "DevOps stuff" :)
 </p>

 <div align="center">